 In a Hurry?

-- Best overall: AMAZE Amsterdam Immersive Entry — the flagship experience, timed slots, 60-90 min.
-Book a 10am or 7pm slot for the fewest crowds.
+- Best overall: AMAZE Amsterdam Immersive Entry — flagship experience, 60-90 min.
+Book 10am or 7pm for thinnest crowds.

-- Best for art fans: Fabrique des Lumières — Monet Show — projected classical art instead of abstract light.
-Less disorientating for first-timers.
+- Best for art fans: Fabrique des Lumières — Monet Show — projected classical art.
+Less abstract, more narrative.

-- Best for families: WONDR Immersive Playground — more playful, ball pits and paint rooms, designed specifically for group selfies and kids.
+- Best for families: WONDR Immersive Playground — ball pits and paint rooms, built for group selfies and kids.

 - In a Hurry?